oracle/python-cx_Oracle/doc/src/installation.rst

       Implicit results cannot be returned to client"

-    - when attempting to get array DML row counts with Oracle Client 11.2 you will get the error "DPI-1013: not supported"
+    - when attempting to get array DML row counts with Oracle Client 11.2 you will get the error "DPI-1050: Oracle Client library must be at version 12.1 or higher"

 Installing cx_Oracle on Linux